iomesh/docs/docs/stateful-applications/iomesh-for-cassandra.md

 kubectl apply -f cassandra-service.yaml
 ```

-### Create Cassandra cluster use pv provided for Iomesh Storage
+### Create Cassandra cluster use pv provided for IOMesh Storage

 1. Using a statefulset to create a cassandra cluster